randolf.ca 1.00

 Indicate whether the line of text is empty.
 Whether an EoL sequence is present is incidental since this only measures the size of the line of text without regard for the presence of an EoL sequence.

-const std::string eol () noexcept
+const std::string & eol (const bool detected=true) noexcept

-Obtain a copy of the EoL sequence.
+Obtain a copy of the EoL sequence that was detected.

-const std::string get (const bool include_eol=false) noexcept
+const std::string & get (const bool include_eol=false) noexcept

 Obtain a copy of the entire line of text, without the EoL sequence (albeit by default, this can also be included by setting the include_eol flag).